lindeer/dartbook/README.md

 1. Template engine. gitbook-3.1.1 using [nunjucks 2.5.2](https://mozilla.github.io/nunjucks) as its template engine, while there is no dart-nunjucks.
 Fortunately, there is [jinja.dart](pub.flutter-io.cn/packages/jinja) available, a dart implementation of jinja, a template engine which inspired nunjucks.
 Unforunately, it is still being in progress (2022-08-04), and some key feature not implemtented; e.g. Macros Control Structure, some template layout file in old gitbook have to replace `macro` with `with` statement to implement that goal.

     Some other issues would cause crash, e.g. like `{% if a.b and a.b.c %}` if given data `{"a":{}}`(0.4.0-dev.40).
+    [Fixed since 0.4.0]

 2. Markdown parser.
 It is incomprehensible that [markdown: 5.0.0](https://pub.flutter-io.cn/packages/markdown), dart team's official library, [did not and will not implement footnotes](https://github.com/dart-lang/markdown/issues/342), which is so popular in book reading.
 However, recently there is a marvelous [dart_markdown: 2.0.0](https://pub.flutter-io.cn/packages/dart_markdown), supporting footnotes feature.

-3. Ignore rule parser.
-Currently there is no ignore rule parser available like [ignore 3.1.2](https://github.com/kaelzhang/node-ignore) in gitbook.

 Indeed, dart's ecosystem is far behind js.

 #### plugins system

-It is are very powerful to use plugins to extend applications, but that needs dart's reflection functionality, and config runtime jit mode.
-Need more digest.
+It is are very powerful to use plugins to extend applications, but currently we had no plan for it.